 Today there’s no time to write a song about it.
 You get halfway through the first verse and the story has changed again, you get to the chorus and you realize that Bin Laden’s already been killed.

 It could be argued that music’s role has changed.
 But I’d argue that it’s the music that changed.
-It’s gone from an art form and mutated into a profit making venture.
+It’s gone from an art form and mutated into commercialism.

 Today’s music doesn’t create the slogans that change the debate like it did in the folk generation, or the punk generation.
 It is no longer a place where ideas float around, a community for like minded people, a sense of the counter culture, a place of hope and euphoria.
 It doesn’t soundtrack the times like it used to.